SashaVarvonets/my-tornado-project-with-API-and-Mysql/README.md

 # test_project_imo

 1. Install requirements
-2. Add data about MySQL connection to the file script_name.py in line 25
+2. Add information about MySQL connection to the file mysql_db_conector.py
-3. If in needed configure url, endpoint, apikey for API requests in the file script_name.py in line 34-36
+3. If it needed configure url, endpoint, apikey for API requests in the file script_name.py in line 25-27
-4. Run script_name.py to collect data and save it to database.
+4. Launch script_name.py to collect data and save it to the database.
-5. Run tornado_server.py and in your browser go to localhost:8888
+5. Launch main.py and go to localhost:8888 in your browser.